andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 - There are lots of metadata fields that we probably don't care about during analysis.
 We can filter these out.
 - These election results are at a very low level of granularity, whereas we probably want to work with numbers aggregated at some higher level.

 However, we're going to handle transformations in the next step.
 There is actually value in maintaining our raw data as originally loaded, and treating transformations as derivatives of that raw data.
-Doing so helps us preserve the [provenance](https://en.wikipedia.org/wiki/Data_lineage#Data_provenance) of the data, an auditible historical record of the data in its purest collected form.
+Doing so helps us preserve the [provenance](https://en.wikipedia.org/wiki/Data_lineage#Data_provenance) of the data, an auditable historical record of the data in its purest collected form.
 It also allows us to revisit and modify our transformation tasks, which we could not do if we did not preserve the original raw data.

 As I mentioned earlier, Meltano can actually incorporate dbt as a transformation layer in its own project configurations, but for now we're going to step through dbt ourselves.